top of page

 About Me

-I'm a 40 something year old living in Leeds and currently working as the Faith at the Margins Lead for Leeds Church Institute.
-I have a PhD in the History of Science and am currently traing for ministry in the Methodist Church.
-All views expressed in this blog are my own and do not reflect on my employers or on my training institution.
+I'm a 40 something year old living in Leeds and currently doing freelance workaround disability theology.
+I have a PhD in the History of Science and am c training for ministry in the Methodist Church.
+All views expressed in this blog are my own and do not reflect on my training institution or the Methodist Church more widely.

 As for the rest of it, that is very much what this blog is about but in some respects it all started with the question "who is Paul Coleman" I'm kind of curious to find out.